microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/educationexternalresource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a generic type to map resources not exposed to Graph.
+Represents a generic type to map resources not exposed in Microsoft Graph.

 Inherits from [educationResource](educationresource.md).